-4.2 The issues identified around not carrying out CMRAs, lacking P&Ps, PCPs and a FWRA are serious AML control environment failings, and the conduct had the potential to cause significant harm.
+4.2 The issues identified around not having a FWRA in place, failing to determine CDD measures on a risk-sensitive basis, not carrying out CMRAs and having non-compliant PCPs are serious AML control failings.
 This also demonstrates a general culture at the firm of not assessing risk adequately.
-The firm undertakes all of its work in scope of the MLRs 2017, including over three quarters in the field of conveyancing, a high-risk area in relation to money laundering and terrorist financing.
+The firm undertakes the majority of its work in scope of the MLRs 2017, with half of it being in the field of conveyancing, a high-risk area in relation to money laundering and terrorist financing.
 This had the potential to open up the firm to an increased risk of being exploited by criminals.